MSUSAzureAccelerators/Overdose-Prevention-Accelerator/README.md

 ### Function App

-When users of the Individual Risk Score Model Web App submit their inputs to be modelled, those inputs are sent to the Function App as an HTTP POST method over its API.
+When users of the Individual Risk Score Model Web App submit their inputs to be modeled, those inputs are sent to the Function App as an HTTP POST method over its API.
 There, the incoming JSON is converted to a Pandas DataFrame, and inputs values are adjusted to align with the same values as in the NSDUH training data.
 For example, the values for Days Using Alcohol in the Past Year differ based on if a respondant has never drank alcohol or has not drank alcohol in the past year.

 The inputs are then run against the model, and the risk probability, percentile, and features with SHAP values are returned.
 These are then combined into a JSON object, which is sent back to the Web App.